-Even your site's e-commerce experience should be optimized for international visitors.
-It should easily accommodate local payment options, and understand international shipping requirements -and exclude U.S.-exclusive shipping information (such as ZIP code fields).
+Even your site's e-commerce experience should be optimised for international visitors.
+It should easily accommodate local payment options, and understand international despatch requirements -and exclude U.S.-exclusive despatch information (such as ZIP code fields).

 These are non-obvious-but mission-critical-tasks that work in concert to deliver the kind of international discoverability, engagement and sales your business deserves.
 And candidly, these tasks can add up, either in financial expense or effort, if your IT team tries to do them itself.